 Why invest outside the index?
 We believe that's where today's best opportunities are.

 The traditional view of portfolio risk revolves around its divergence from a benchmark – most often the bellwether Barclays U.S. Aggregate Index, or simply the "Agg."
-We believe this view is flawed, however, because it ignores how individual securities, found both in and outside the index, can represent different forms and intensities of risk.
+This belief is flawed, however, because it ignores how individual securities, found both in and outside the index, can represent different forms and intensities of risk.

 At Putnam, we break down the risks of fixed-income investing into four major areas: term structure, credit, prepayment, and liquidity.